The Strassen Invariance Principle for Certain Non-stationary Markov-Feller Chains: Abstract

 \section{Abstract}

-We propose certain conditions which are sufficient for the functional law of the iterated logarithm (the Strassen invariance principle) for some general class of non-stationary Markov-Feller chains.
-This class may be briefly specified by the following two properties: firstly, the transition operator of the chain under consideration enjoys a non-linear Lyapunov-type condition, and secondly, there exists an appropriate Markovian coupling whose transition probability function can be decomposed into two parts, one of which is contractive and dominant in some sense.
-The construction of such a coupling derives from the paper of M. Hairer (Probab.
-Theory Related Fields, 124(3):345--380, 2002).
-Our criterion may serve as a useful tool in verifying the functional law of the iterated logarithm for certain random dynamical systems, developed eg. in molecular biology.
-In the final part of the paper we present an example application of our main theorem to the mathematical model describing stochastic dynamics of gene expression.
+We propose certain conditions implying the functional law of the iterated logarithm (the Strassen invariance principle) for some general class of non-stationary Markov-Feller chains.
+This class may be briefly specified by the following two properties: firstly, the transition operator of the chain under consideration enjoys a non-linear Lyapunov-type condition, and secondly, there exists an~appropriate Markovian coupling whose transition probability function can be decomposed into two parts, one of which is contractive and dominant in some sense.
+Our criterion may serve as a useful tool in verifying the functional law of the iterated logarithm for certain random dynamical systems, developed e.g. in biology and population dynamics.
+In the final part of the paper we present an example application of our main theorem to a mathematical model describing stochastic dynamics of gene expression.